Amazon Halts Police Use Of Its Facial Recognition Technology

 Amazon announced on Wednesday a one-year moratorium on police use of its facial-recognition technology, yielding to pressure from police-reform advocates and civil rights groups.

-It is unclear how many law enforcement agencies in the U.S. use Amazon's artificial intelligence tool, but an official with the Washington County Sheriff's Office in Oregon, confirmed that it will be suspending its use of Amazon's facial recognition technology.
+It is unclear how many law enforcement agencies in the U.S. deploy Amazon's artificial intelligence tool, but an official with the Washington County Sheriff's Office in Oregon confirmed that it will be suspending its use of Amazon's facial recognition technology.

 Researchers have long criticized the technology for producing inaccurate results for people with darker skin.
 Studies have also shown that the technology can be biased against women and younger people.